 Key cost drivers that influence a FinTech app development budget

-There are a number of variables that have an impact on the final cost and duration of software development, however, we’ve singled out the most significant ones that need to be considered.
+There are a number of variables that have an impact on FinTech app development cost and duration.
+However, we’ve singled out the most significant ones that need to be considered.
 We divided them into five groups, each of them answering a certain question, namely WHAT, WITH WHAT, WHO, HOW, and FOR HOW LONG.

 #1.
 WHAT (product requirements)